starsite/SwiftFM/README.md

 Returns an optional `token`.

 As mentioned, these calls use Swift's new `async`/`await` behavior.
 This is safer than `completion:` blocks for myriad reasons, in addition to being more readable.
-If the call fails due to an incorrect `username` or `password`, this method returns the FileMaker Data API error `code` and `message` to the console.
+If the call fails due to an incorrect username or password, this method returns the FileMaker Data API error `code` and `message` to the console.
 All SwiftFM functions will output a simple success message or error.

 ```swift
 func newSession() async -> String? {